undecaf/hetzner-snap-and-rotate/README.md

          false,
       "rotate":                // rotate the existing snapshots and the new one, if any true,
-      "sliding-periods":       // whether rotation periods are sliding or clock/calendar-based;
-         false,                // see section "Rotating snapshots" below "quarter-hourly":        // number of quarter-hourly snapshots to retain (intended for testing) 0,
+      "quarter-hourly":        // number of quarter-hourly snapshots to retain (intended for testing) 0,
       "hourly":                // number of hourly snapshots to retain